Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Fukuoka is also a great base for excursions and daytrips.
 The ruins of the ancient city of Dazaifu, and the sprawl of the modern city of the same name, are nearby, and the active volcano of Mount Aso attracts many visitors to its lush slopes.
 The lovely port city of Nagasaki is also within easy reach.
 Nokonoshima Island, a beautiful scenic area where visitors can camp, hike, and swim, is one of the region's most popular attractions.

-The composite volcano of Mount Aso lies almost in the centre of Kyushu Island.
+The volcanic Mount Aso lies almost in the centre of Kyushu Island.
 Among the largest in the world, it's also Japan's biggest active volcano.
-Mount Aso also boasts one of the world's largest caldera (volcanic depressions), which stretches about 11 miles (18km) from east to west and 15 miles (24km) from north to south.
-Inside the caldera are five volcanic peaks: Mount Neko, Mount Naka, Mount Eboshi, Mount Taka, and Mount Kishima.
-Mount Naka is still active and regularly emits smoke and ash.
-The rest of the landscape inside the caldera is beautifully green and grassy, with grazing cows and horses, as well as about 50,000 inhabitants in several towns and villages.
+It also boasts one of the world's largest caldera, stretching about 11 miles (18km) from east to west and 15 miles (24km) from north to south.
+While one of its volcanic peaks (Naka) is still active and regularly emits smoke and ash, the rest of the landscape inside the caldera is beautifully green, with horses, livestock and several towns.
 In the city of Aso there is a museum dedicated to the volcano which is worth visiting for those interested in the region's remarkable geology.
-At the museum visitors can watch presentations about Aso in addition to viewing a live image from a camera positioned at the active crater site.
-There is a cableway up to the Mount Aso crater lake, called the Mount Aso Ropeway, which allows visitors to see the steaming turquoise water up close.
-But when the sulphur level rises too high the site is closed as the fumes can become toxic.
+There is a cableway up to the Mount Aso crater lake, allowing visitors to see the steaming turquoise water up close.

-The beautifully situated port city of Nagasaki lies at the southern end of Kyushu Island, 95 miles (152km) southwest of Fukuoka.
-Nagasaki was open to the world for centuries between 1639 and 1859 while the rest of Japan was secluded from foreign contact by governmental decree.
+The beautifully situated port city of Nagasaki lies at the southern end of Kyushu Island.
+Nagasaki was open to the world for centuries between 1639 and 1859 while the rest of Japan was secluded from foreign contact.
 The exposure to foreign cultures has left the city with a sophisticated and liberal air that makes it popular for tourists, enhanced by the many attractions in the city itself and surrounding prefecture.
-Here you can enjoy Feudal castles, samurai houses, smoking volcanoes, hot spring baths, rugged offshore islands, and beautiful beaches.
-The most important site in the city is the Peace Park (Heiwa Koen), commemorating Nagasaki's darkest hour on 9 August 1945, when a nuclear bomb intended to be dropped on the Mitsubishi Shipyards exploded instead over the Urakami district, killing approximately 80,000 people.
+Here you can enjoy Feudal castles, samurai houses and smoking volcanoes, as well as hot spring baths, rugged offshore islands and beautiful beaches.
+The most important site in the city is the Peace Park, commemorating Nagasaki's darkest hour on 9 August 1945, when a nuclear bomb was dropped over the Urakami district, killing approximately 80,000 people.
 A black stone column marks the blast's epicentre, alongside the Atomic Bomb Museum.
-Nagasaki has many attractions for visitors and one of the most popular short excursions is a boat trip to the spooky Hashima Island, once a coal mining facility but now completely uninhabited and covered in ruins.

 No direct flights from Heathrow to this Destination